TrayceJ/AlwaysOnScripts/README.md

 Thank you for visiting my collection of scripts and documents relating to the Microsoft SQL Server AlwaysOn Availability Group features.
 Many of these scripts were written while I was a member of the AlwaysOn support team in CSS or later as a Premier Field Engineer working at Microsoft.

-I have divided up my scripts into three areas (folders):
+I have divided up my scripts into four areas (folders):

 * BlockedRedoExample
 * Diagnostic
 * Informational
+* Presentations

 If you have questions or comments, please feel free to email me at:  trayce.jordan@microsoft.com  or trayce@jordanhome.net.